 - Number of new sales qualified opportunities

 These KPIs focus heavily on the outcome of all the activities salespeople are doing.
-Regardless of the number of dials or emails, typically sales leaders are more keen on understanding how many new discovery / sales meetings have been booked and how many of those booked meetings materialize in held meetings.
+Regardless of the number of dials or emails, typically sales leaders are more keen on understanding how many new discovery/first sales meetings have been booked and how many of those booked meetings materialize in held meetings.
 If sales development people are also responsible for qualifying each opportunity by having a discovery call with the prospect they typically track the number of meetings that fit the criteria of being sales qualified.

 Sales results related KPIs